-Do I have a lawsuit?
-Collen A. Clark is a true advocate for his clients and is passionate about helping people who have been injured or wronged.
-If you or a loved one has taken Avastin and has experienced a severe side effect, you should contact our Avastin lawyers immediately.
-You may be entitled to compensation by filing an Avastin lawsuit.
+Need a Texas Avastin Lawyer?
+Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
+If you or a loved one was injured by Avastin, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit.

 What is Avastin?